 Dr. Kara Ramsey was born and raised in western Pennsylvania in the small town of Hermitage.
-After graduating from the New England College of Optometry, she and her husband, Lance, relocated to Apex, North Carolina in 2009.
-She currently lives in Apex with Lance, their daughter Amelia, and Waffles the dog.
-As an eye doctor, she is very excited to be serving the Apex and Cary communities, which she loves being a part of!
+After graduating from the New England College of Optometry, she relocated to Apex, North Carolina in 2009.
+She currently lives in Apex with her daughter Amelia.
+As an eye doctor, she is proud to be a part of the Apex /Cary community and enjoys helping families with their visual needs.

 Dr. Ramsey loves seeing patients of all ages, from infants to seniors.
 She enjoys taking time to listen to her patients to help develop a better understanding of their lifestyle.
 With this information, she creates custom recommendations for her patient’s visual needs for the comfort, health, and long term protection of their eyes.
 She is interested in nutrition and proactively preventing ocular disease through health and lifestyle choices, with special attention to diabetes, glaucoma, and macular degeneration.
 She also works with specialty contact lenses including astigmatism, multifocal, scleral, and Rigid Gas Permeable (RGP) options.

 During her rotations in optometry school, she worked at the internationally-acclaimed Perkins School for the Blind, School of Helen Keller.
 Since this time, she has had a focus on helping patients with low vision improve their functional abilities.
 With her knowledge of low vision devices, she enjoys helping those with severe difficulties seeing improve their daily lives.